WillongWANG/Knowledge-extraction-and-reasoning-from-complex-table/README.md

 [Few-shot](https://arxiv.org/pdf/2012.15723) for knowledge extraction:

 **1. one-shot**
-The answers to the following three questions correspond to cell located in the same row as the demostration, the same column as the demostration, and within a merged cell, respectively (the third question was incorrectly answered by **GPT-4o** in a **zero-shot** style in the original report).
+The answers to the following three questions correspond to cell located in the same row as the demostration, the same column as the demostration, and **within a merged cell**, respectively (the third question was incorrectly answered by **GPT-4o** in a **zero-shot** style in the original report).
 The first two answers are correct, while the third one is still incorrect.

 ![](https://github.com/WillongWANG/Knowledge-extraction-from-complex-table/blob/main/pics/1.png)
 ![](https://github.com/WillongWANG/Knowledge-extraction-from-complex-table/blob/main/pics/2.png)